yakoob/christmas/README.md

 Enables playing and stopping of songs via MQTT using android sdk.

 ##MediaController:
-Arduino application controlling a relay module by exposing an API for various lighing methods via REST.
+Arduino application controlling a relay module by exposing an API for various lighting methods via REST.